Celebrating Sinterklaas: A guide for parents

-The origin of the Zwarte Piet character is uncertain.
-Some speculate that Zwarte Piet is a symbol of the medieval Christian idea of evil, which was associated with darkness thus the symbolically blacked-out face.
-Others believe it is more probable that Zwarte Piet is Saint Nicholas' Moorish servant.
+The origin of Zwarte Piet and his costume is uncertain, with some saying that Zwarte Piet is a medieval symbol of the Christian idea of evil, once associated with darkness and hence the symbolic blacked-out face, while others believe it is more probably that Zwarte Piet was Saint Nicholas' Moorish servant.

 People who have grown up with this Dutch tradition, however, insist it is not a racist thing, and that the message they were given as a child and the message they tell their children is that Zwarte Piet's face is blackened with soot from entering houses via the chimney.

 Zwarte Pieten wear colourful costumes usually comprising puffed pantaloons and the ruffles of a Renaissance European page.
 They are adorned with gold earrings and hats with feathers and assist Sinterklaas by performing various holiday tasks, such as delivering presents down chimneys (and through central heating systems) and recording names of naughty and nice children in Sinterklaas' book of names.

 Who's that with Santa?